 - Enforcement — If your co-parent is in arrears or you have been accused of failing to meet your requirements under a child support order, our firm will take prompt, effective action on your behalf.

 - Termination — Usually, child support obligations end when the youth reaches age 18.
 However, payments continue to be required when a 19-year-old is still in high school.
 If a paternity issue exists, we can advise you of your legal options to establish or terminate child support.

 Whether you’re going through a divorce or another type of breakup or require assistance with some other child support issue, our firm will effectively guide you through the legal process.

 Contact a dedicated Florida child support lawyer to schedule an appointment

-The Law Office of Patricia Palma, P.A. represents Florida clients in child support matters and a full range of family litigation.
+The Law Offices of Patricia Palma, P.A. represents Florida clients in child support matters and a full range of family litigation.
 We assist parents in Hillsborough, Polk, Pasco, Pinellas and Manatee counties.
-Please call 813-693-5158 or contact us online to schedule a meeting at our Tampa office.
+Please call 813-258-3211 or contact us online to schedule a meeting at our Tampa office.